tapan2003/Music-Recommendation-System/README.md

 The project is structured as follows:

 1. **Data Exploration and Preprocessing:**
-   - **Loading the Dataset:** Import the "Top 10000 Songs on Spotify 1960-Now" dataset.
+   - **Loading the Dataset:** Imported the "Top 10000 Songs on Spotify 1960-Now" dataset, which contains both textual and numerical features.
-   - **Feature Selection:** Analyze key features like artist genres, danceability, energy, and more.
+   - **Feature Selection:** Focused on key features like track name, artist name(s), artist genres, danceability, energy, acousticness, and more to use for recommendation purposes.
-   - **Data Cleaning:** Handle missing values, normalize data, and prepare it for modeling.
+   - **Data Cleaning:** Handle missing values, normalize data, dropped duplicate entries and prepare it for modeling.

 2. **Feature Engineering:**
-   - **Textual Features:** Use TF-IDF vectorization for textual features like artist genres.
+   - **Textual Features:** Applied TF-IDF vectorization to textual features like artist genres and artist names separately to transform these into numerical vectors, enabling similarity calculations.
-   - **Numerical Features:** Scale numerical features such as danceability and energy.
+   - **Numerical Features:** Scaled numerical features such as danceability, energy, acousticness, etc., ensuring all features are on the same scale for accurate similarity measurements.
-   - **Combining Features:** Merge all relevant features into a single feature matrix for similarity computation.
+   - **Combining Features:** Combined the TF-IDF vectors and scaled numerical features into a single feature matrix.
+This matrix was then used for calculating similarities between songs.

 3. **Similarity Calculation:**
-   - **Cosine Similarity:** Implement cosine similarity to measure the closeness between songs.
+   - **Cosine Similarity:** Implemented cosine similarity to measure the closeness between songs based on their feature vectors.
+This helped quantify how similar two songs are in terms of both their textual and numerical attributes.
-   - **Recommendation Function:** Build a function to recommend songs based on input criteria.
+   - **Recommendation Function:** Developed a custom function to recommend songs based on a given input song.
+This function uses cosine similarity to find the top 5 most similar songs.

 4. **Model Evaluation and Testing:**
-   - **Testing Recommendations:** Test the recommendation system with various songs.
+   - **Testing Recommendations:** Tested the recommendation system with various input songs, including popular tracks like "Love Story" and "You Belong With Me", to validate its performance.
-   - **Performance Evaluation:** Analyze the effectiveness of the recommendations.

 ## 🚀 Installation
 To run this project, you need to have Python and the following libraries installed: